wiloon/blog/content/post/archive-2/2018-02-08-extundelete-linux-数据恢复.md

 1379150340

-[root@cloud1 mnt]# extundelete &#8211;after 1379146740 &#8211;restore-all /dev/sdc1
+[root@cloud1 mnt]# extundelete -after 1379146740 -restore-all /dev/sdc1

 Only show and process deleted entries if they are deleted on or after 1379146740 and before 9223372036854775807.

-Loading filesystem metadata &#8230; 40 groups loaded.
+Loading filesystem metadata ...
+40 groups loaded.

-Loading journal descriptors &#8230; 247 descriptors loaded.
+Loading journal descriptors ...
+247 descriptors loaded.

-Searching for recoverable inodes in directory / &#8230;
+Searching for recoverable inodes in directory / ...

 779 recoverable inodes found.